Kottiyoor Vysakha Mahotsavam: Legend

 Daksha Yagna was an important turning point in the creation and development of sects in Hinduism like Shaktism and Shaivism.
 It is the story behind the 'Stala Purana' (Origin story of Temples) of Shakti Peethas.

-Daksha organised a huge yaga and intentionally avoided Shiva and Sati.
-Even though discouraged by Shiva, who told her not to go to a function where she and her husband was uninvited; the personal bondage with her parents made Sati ignore social etiquette and her husband's wishes.
-Sati without Shiva went to the ceremony.
+Daksha organised a huge Yaga and intentionally avoided Shiva and Sati.
+Even though discouraged by Shiva, who told her not to go to a function where she and her husband were uninvited, the personal bondage with her parents made Sati ignore social etiquette and her husband's wishes.
+Sati, without Shiva, went to the ceremony.
 She was snubbed by Daksha and insulted by him in front of the guests.
-Sati unable to bear further insult ran into the Sacrificial fire and immolated herself.
-Shiva upon knowing the terrible incident in his wrath invoked Virabhadra and Bhadrakali by plucking a lock of hair and thrashing it on the ground.
+Sati, unable to bear further insult, ran into the Sacrificial fire and immolated herself.
+Shiva, upon knowing the terrible incident in his wrath, invoked Virabhadra and Bhadrakali by plucking a lock of hair and thrashing it on the ground.
 Virabhadra and Bhoota ganas marched south and destroyed all the premises.
 Daksha was decapitated and the yagnja shaala was devastated in the rampage.
-The Bhutaganas' celebrated victory by plucking the beard of 'Presiding Master' of the yagnja, Sage Bhrigu as a war souvenir.
+The Bhutaganas celebrated the victory by plucking the beard of the 'Presiding Master' of the yagna, Sage Bhrigu, as a war souvenir.
 Daksha was later forgiven and given life by fixing a ram (Male Goat)'s head and the yagna was allowed to complete, with the presence of all the divinity.

-The story continues by the act of Vishnu in pacifying Shiva, who was in deep grief in seeing the half burned corpse of his beloved wife.
+The story continues with the act of Vishnu pacifying Shiva, who was in deep grief at seeing the half-burned corpse of his beloved wife.
 Vishnu embraced Shiva to pacify him.
-Shiva unable to part with Sati took her corpse and wandered.
+Shiva, unable to part with Sati, took her corpse and wandered.
 The body parts of the corpse of Sati Devi fell in the places Shiva travelled.
 The places where the body parts Sati Devi's corpse fell came to be known as Shakti Peethas.